 We'll be using this protocol to exchange data between the microcontroller and your computer.
 Now you might be asking yourself why exactly we aren't using RTT for this like we did before.
 RTT is a protocol that is meant to be used solely for debugging.
 You will most definitely not be able to find a device that actually uses RTT to communicate with some other device in production.
 However, serial communication is used quite often.
 For example some GPS receivers send the positioning information they receive via serial communication.

 The next practical question you probably want to ask is: How fast can we send data through this protocol?

 This protocol works with frames.
 Each frame has one start bit, 5 to 9 bits of payload (data) and 1 to 2 stop bits.
 The speed of the protocol is known as baud rate and it's quoted in bits per second (bps).
 Common baud rates are: 9600, 19200, 38400, 57600 and 115200 bps.

 To actually answer the question: With a common configuration of 1 start bit, 8 bits of data, 1 stop bit and a baud rate of 115200 bps one can, in theory, send 11,520 frames per second.
 Since each one frame carries a byte of data that results in a data rate of 11.52 KB/s.
 In practice, the data rate will probably be lower because of processing times on the slower side of the communication (the microcontroller).

 Today's computers don't support the serial communication protocol.
 So you can't directly connect your computer to the microcontroller.
-But that's where the serial module comes in.
-This module will sit between the two and expose a serial interface to the microcontroller and an USB interface to your computer.
+Luckily for us though, the debug probe on the micro:bit has a so-called USB-to-serial converter.
+This means that the converter will sit between the two and expose a serial interface to the microcontroller and a USB interface to your computer.
 The microcontroller will see your computer as another serial device and your computer will see the microcontroller as a virtual serial device.

 Now, let's get familiar with the serial module and the serial communication tools that your OS offers.
 Pick a route: